kastanakis/CABaRet/CABaRet Experimental Testbed/README.md

 ## Overview
 The platform is built on top of the YouTube video service: it streams videos through the YouTube service, and uses the YouTube API to retrieve recommendations and related contents.
-This exerimental testbed uses HTML, CSS, JavaScript and PHP in a client-server architecture.
+This exerimental testbed uses HTML, CSS, JavaScript and PHP on an Apache HTTP Server.
+It logs every experiment session in a JSON format.
+In this repository you can find:
+- the code for Front-End
-You can find the code for the client and server in this repository.
+- the code for Back-End
+- past experimental logs

 ## Experiment Session
 The UI is designed to accommodate our experiments and a screenshot is shown below.